RayYen6967/UMD_Info_Challenge_029/README.md

 3. Is it possible to accurately predict whether or not a loan was removed from the data, using fields in the data set and/or additional information you incorporate?

-● Results:

-Analyzing the ppp data, we succefully develope a clear understanding of why these loans might have been removed.
-Building predictive models, we are able to predict whether a loan will be removed based on features in the ppp dataset.